hyperledger/fabric/docs/source/identity/identity.md

 *The elements of Public Key Infrastructure (PKI).
-A PKI is comprised of Certificate Authorities who issue digital certificates to parties (e.g., users of a service, service provider), who then use them to authenticate themselves in the messages they exchange with their environment.
+A PKI is comprised of Certificate Authorities who issue digital certificates to parties (e.g., users of a service, service provider), who then use them to authenticate themselves in the messages they exchange in their environment.
 A CA's Certificate Revocation List (CRL) constitutes a reference for the certificates that are no longer valid.
 Revocation of a certificate can happen for a number of reasons.
 For example, a certificate may be revoked because the cryptographic private material associated to the certificate has been exposed.*